ERNICommunity/erni-ideas-board/README.md

-# erni-ideas-board-backend
+# ERNI Ideas Board
-ERNI Community Ideas Board backend.
+Repository containing both backend and frontend.
+More details to come!